quietvoid/dovi_tool/docs/editor.md

     // Mode to convert the RPU (refer to README) "mode": int,

-    // Adds CM v4.0 metadata with L11 content type metadata
+    // Adds CM v4.0 metadata with these defaults:
-    // Optional, defaults to false
+    //   L9 with DCI-P3 mastering display primaries
-    // If L11 is not specified, it is defaulted to Cinema, D65 and Reference Mode "convert_to_cmv4": boolean,
+    //   L11 content type set to Cinema, D65 and Reference Mode
+    //
+    // Optional, defaults to false.
+    "convert_to_cmv4": boolean,

     // Whether to remove polynomial/MMR mapping coefficients from the metadata